The Case of the Missing Man

 The Case of the Missing Man is a 1935 American mystery crime film directed by D. Ross Lederman and starring Roger Pryor, Joan Perry and Thurston Hall.

-Synopsis
+Plot

 A newspaper photographer is persuaded by his girlfriend to quit his job and set up his own photographic studio.
 However, when business proves to be slack he becomes a roving cameraman, taking pictures of passers-by in the streets.
 Things take a dangerous turn when he takes a snap of a violent criminal emerging from a bank robbery.